bvoris/cybrseccon2026presentation/README.md

 <IMG SRC="https://github.com/bvoris/cybrseccon2026presentation/blob/main/images/Brad%20Voris%201200x628.png?raw=true">
 Created By:Brad Voris <BR />
 Description: A copy of my presentation for CYBRSECCON 2026.
-The presentation provides detail on my mentorship program, what employers are looking for, and how to develop your own plan.
+The presentation provides detail on my the challenges we face today in our job search and how to stand out above others.
 <BR /><BR />

 ## Link To the Presentation